Back Office: Inventory - In House Units

 4. Measure Type – (Mandatory) Select either Weight or Volume via the toggle.

-– Contains a table with columns for Measurements and Unit.
+5. Conversion Units – Displays a table that contains columns for Measurements and Unit.

 A screenshot of a calculator